jsoysouvanh/Kodgen/README.md

         -   cmake --build Build/Release --config Release --target Kodgen
     -   If you're compiling your project in debug mode, you will also probably need the debug version of Kodgen:
-        -   cmake -B Build/Debug -DCMAKE_BUILD_TYPE=Debug -G "<Generator>" -A x64
+        -   cmake -B Build/Debug -DCMAKE_BUILD_TYPE=Debug -G "\<Generator\>"
         -   cmake --build Build/Debug --config Debug --target Kodgen
     -   You will find the libclang.dll in Build/[Debug|Release]/Bin/ and the library in Build/[Debug|Release]/Lib/

         > **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.

-3. In your project settings, add the Kodgen headers directory to the include directories.
-If you compiled the library yourself, the headers directory is located at /Kodgen/Include.
-If you downloaded the binaries, the headers directory is the Include directory.
+3. Add necessary header directories to your project settings:
+    - Kodgen header directory, located at /Kodgen/Include, or /Include if you downloaded the binaries.
+    - Third party libraries header directory, located at /Kodgen/ThirdParty/Include, or /ThirdParty/Include if you downloaded the binaries.

+4. Add library directories to your projet settings:
+    - The directory containing Kodgen.lib, located at /Build/[Debug|Release]/Lib/, or /Lib if you downloaded the binaries.
+    - The directory containing third party libraries, located at /Kodgen/ThirdParty/x64/Static, or /ThirdParty/x64/Static if you downloaded the binaries.

+5. Link against:
-4. Link against Kodgen.lib.
+    - Kodgen.lib.
 Make sure to use the Debug version of the library if you compile your project in Debug mode to prevent [this issue](#issue-1).

-    -   With CMake, it would look like this:
-    ```cmake
-    # Add Kodgen Include directory
-    target_include_directories(YourExecutable PRIVATE Path/To/Kodgen/Kodgen/Include)

-    # Link against Kodgen library
-    target_link_directories(YourExecutable PRIVATE Path/To/Kodgen/Library)
-    target_link_libraries(YourExecutable PRIVATE $<IF:$<CONFIG:Debug>,KodgenDebug,KodgenRelease>)
-    ```
+    - clang.lib

-5. Make sure you compile your project in C++17 or later.
+7. Make sure you compile your project in C++17 or later.
-6. Compile!
+8. Compile!
-7. Before running your program, make sure that the libclang.dll library is located next to your executable.
+9. Before running your program, make sure that the libclang dynamic library is located next to your executable.
+You should find it at /Kodgen/ThirdParty/Libraries/x64/Shared (or /ThirdParty/Libraries/x64/Shared from binaries).
 If you encounter errors, see the [Possible issues section](#possible-issues).
 If it doesn't help, don't hesitate to [open a new issue](https://github.com/jsoysouvanh/Kodgen/issues).

 ### Possible issues
 #### Issue 1